ibm-cloud-docs/vpc/faq-dedicated-host.md

 {: #faq-dedicated-host-5}
 {: faq}

-In case of a hardware failure, the dedicated host and the instances that are running on it are migrated to a new hardware node.

-If a host hardware failure occurs, the instances that you initially provisioned to a dedicate host group might be migrated to another existing dedicated host in the group if capacity is available.
+If hardware failure occurs, the dedicated host and the instances that are running on it are migrated to a new hardware node.
+The instances that you initially provisioned in a dedicated host group might be migrated to another existing dedicated host in the group if capacity is available.

 For more information, see [Viewing notifications](/docs/account?topic=account-viewing-cloud-status#view-notifications) and [Host failure recovery policies](/docs/vpc?topic=vpc-host-failure-recovery-policies&interface=ui).